NOAA-EPIC/anemoi-pipeline/README.md

 ## Quick Start:

-1) __Pull in the latest branch/version of the Anemoi modules of interest & save under the /anemoi folder on your local:__
+__1) Pull in the latest branch/version of the Anemoi modules of interest & save under the /anemoi folder on your local:__

 - anemoi-datasets (https://github.com/ecmwf/anemoi-datasets)